syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 {% endtabs %}

+The following image shows a tab item with an image source:

 ![Tab Item ImageSource](images/Image-Position-Left.png)

 ### Content

-The assigned view will get displayed in the main area of the tab view.
+The `Content` property allows you to assign a view that will be displayed in the main area of the tab view.

 {% tabs %}